afourmy/pyNMS/README.md

 ## Graph visualization

 The first step to network modelization is graph visualization.
 One way to visualize a network is to locate all devices on a map.
 However, this can only be done if we have all GPS coordinates: it is rarely the case.
 Instead, NetDim relies on graph visualization algorithms to display the network.
-Two spring-layout algorithms are implemented: Eades and Fructherman-Reingold.
+Two spring-layout algorithms are implemented:
+- Eades algorithm
+- Fructherman-Reingold algorithm

 On a 5-layer deep tree which nodes are initially drawn at a random position on the canvas, the algorithm converges within a few seconds to a visually pleasing tree shape.